Laravel-Backpack/docs/4.1/crud-fields.md

     'pivot'       => true, // on create&update, do you need to add/delete pivot table entries?

     // OPTIONAL
-    'model'                => "App\Models\City", // foreign key model
-    'placeholder'          => "Select a city", // placeholder for the select 'minimum_input_length' => 2, // minimum characters to type before querying results
+    'delay' => 500, // the minimum amount of time between ajax requests when searching in the field 'model'                => "App\Models\City", // foreign key model 'placeholder'          => "Select a city", // placeholder for the select 'minimum_input_length' => 2, // minimum characters to type before querying results